 Here we are again…if it’s Friday, it must be „The ABC’s of Business“, this time sponsored by the letter „e“.
 E as in education.
-Education as in, the bedrock of what we bring with us into our professional lives after anywhere from 10-20+ years of hitting the books (and the snooze button on early morning alarms) and willing our eyes to stay open during lectures or lessons on topics whose relevance may or may not have anything to do with our future professional moving and shaking.
+Education as in, the bedrock of what we bring with us into our professional lives after anywhere from 10-20+ years of hitting the books, doing homework and essays, although we can get help for this from sites like https://bid4papers.com/write-my-essay.html which is really helpful for this.
+We’re willing our eyes to stay open during lectures or lessons on topics whose relevance may or may not have anything to do with our future professional moving and shaking.

 Education is a very broad topic that can credibly go in thousands of directions, so for the purpose of the party I’m throwing here on this post, we’re going to narrow it down to key features and differences between German and American education structures and philosophies, and how these differences resonate in the workplace.
 I’ve covered this topic before, and I’ll do my best to shift the emphasis, but the influence of education on business culture is so far-reaching and relevant that the topic does merit the occasional encore treatment.

 Pre-K and Kindergarten: This is the time in a German child’s life that is reverently reserved for learning through play.
 Beyond exploring some very basic school-ish topics like the alphabet, writing your name, and numbers, German children are busy doing a whole lotta make-believing, hide-and-seeking and fort-building („Fortbildung“, i.e. „continuing education“, comes later, har har).
 Don’t even think about introducing homework.
 Although preschool children will be read to, there is no major emphasis on learning to read until children reach the first grade.